Stop opening up a jar of imitation curry and learn how to make a delicious homemade authentic chicken curry recipe that comes together in only 1 hour.

 - Yellow curry is extremely popular and is often associated with coconut curry since there is coconut cream in it.
 It is medium in spice and It’s usually served with chicken and vegetables and is obviously heavy on turmeric.

-- Red curry which stems from India is said to be the original curry is mild in spice and leaded with assorted spices and fresh produce for an extremely flavorful taste.
+- Red curry which stems from India is said to be the original curry is mild in spice and loaded with assorted spices and fresh produce for an extremely flavorful taste.

 The best curry all lies in the eyes of the beholder.
 The flavor profiles of each red, yellow and green are different and have a varying level of spice.
 I am a huge fan of yellow and red because they are medium in spice and just so flavorful.